matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 Follow notes from the installation output to get connection details and update them in the `values.yaml` file.

-NOTE: [Here is](https://tyk.io/docs/planning-for-production/database-settings/) list of supported MongoDB versions.
-Please make sure you are installing mongo helm chart that matches these version.
+NOTE:  Please make sure you are installing a mongo helm chart that matches a supported [version](https://tyk.io/docs/planning-for-production/database-settings/).

 *Important Note regarding MongoDB:* This helm chart enables the PodDisruptionBudget for MongoDB with an arbiter replica-count of 1.
 If you intend to perform system maintenance on the node where the MongoDB pod is running and this maintenance requires for the node to be drained, this action will be prevented due the replica count being 1.
 Increase the replica count in the helm chart deployment to a minimum of 2 to remedy this issue.